Skip to main content

 About

-Demon's Rise - War for the Deep is a single player role playing game with a violence theme.
+Demon's Rise - War for the Deep is a single player tactical role playing game with fantasy, medieval, historical, dark fantasy and others themes.
 It was developed by Wave Light Games Inc. and was released on April 28, 2018.
-It received mostly positive reviews from both critics and players.
+It received neutral reviews from critics and mostly positive reviews from players.

 Skip User Reviews